CC-circuits and the expressive power of nilpotent algebras

 In this paper we give a new algebraic description of $\CC$-circuits, using concepts from universal algebra, more specifically \emph{commutator theory}.
 We show that, in some sense, $\CC$-circuits of bounded depth can be represented by the circuits over a nilpotent algebra from a congruence modular variety and vice-versa.
 As a corollary we obtain the following theorem:

-\begin{theorem} Conjecture \ref{conj:CCcircuits} is true, if and only if in every finite nilpotent algebra $\algA$ from a congruence modular variety, and every $0 \in A$ there is a $q>0$, such that every sequence $(p_n)_{n \in \N}$ of nonconstant $0$-absorbing circuits $p_n(x_1,\ldots,x_n)$ has size at least $2^{\Omega(n^q)}$. \end{theorem} Here, for a set $A$ and an element $0 \in A$ we call an operation $f\colon A^n \to A$ $0$-\emph{absorbing} if $0 = f(0,a_2,\ldots,a_n) = f(a_1,0,a_3,\ldots,a_n) = \cdots = f(a_1,\ldots,a_{n-1},0)$ holds for all values $a_1,\ldots,a_n \in A$.
-Note on the Boolean domain $A = \{0,1\}$ the only $n$-ary operations that are $0$-absorbing are the $n$-ary conjunction and the constant $0$-function.
-Thus nonconstant $0$-absorbing operations can be seen as a a natural generalization of conjunctions to arbitrary domains $A$.
-We remark that $0$-absorbing operations are of independent interest in commutator theory, as they characterize properties of the so called higher commutator \cite{AichingerMudrinski}.
+\begin{thm} Conjecture~\ref{conj:CCcircuits} is true, if and only if for every finite nilpotent algebra $\algA$ from a congruence modular variety, and for every $0 \in A$ there is a $q>0$, such that every sequence $(p_n)_{n \in \N}$ of nonconstant $0$-absorbing circuits $p_n(x_1,\ldots,x_n)$ over $\algA$ is of size $2^{\Omega(n^q)}$. \end{thm} Here, for a set $A$ and an element $0 \in A$ we call an operation $f\colon A^n \to A$ $0$-\emph{absorbing} if $0 = f(0,a_2,\ldots,a_n) = f(a_1,0,a_3,\ldots,a_n) = \cdots = f(a_1,\ldots,a_{n-1},0)$ holds for all values $a_1,\ldots,a_n \in A$.
+Note that on the Boolean domain $A = \{0,1\}$ the only $n$-ary $0$-absorbing operations are the $n$-ary conjunction and the constant $0$-function.
+Thus nonconstant $0$-absorbing operations can be seen as a a natural generalization of conjunctions to arbitrary domains.
+We remark that $0$-absorbing operations are of independent interest in commutator theory, as they characterize properties of the so called higher commutator~\cite{AichingerMudrinski}.

-In the course of the proof of Theorem \ref{theorem:main1} we are actually going to prove a stronger, but more technical result in Theorem \ref{theorem:main}, which allows us to compute explicit bounds for $\AND$ from bounds on nonconstant $0$-absorbing circuits in nilpotent algebras, and vice-versa.
-We are further going to discuss how known results about $\CC[m]$-circuits correspond to known results about nilpotent algebras: the fact that for primes $p$, $\CC[p]$-circuits of bounded depth cannot compute $\AND$, corresponds for instance to the result that finite nilpotent algebras of prime power size have only nonconstant $0$-absorbing polynomial operations up to some arity \cite{berman-blok}.
-The fact that Conjecture \ref{conj:CCcircuits} holds for $\MOD_p$-$\MOD_q$ circuits \cite{barrington-NUDFA} was essentially reproven in the language of nilpotent algebras in \cite{IdziakKrzaczkowskiKawalek}.
+In the course of the proof of Theorem~\ref{theorem:main1} we are actually going to prove a stronger, but more technical result in Theorem~\ref{theorem:main}, which allows us to compute explicit bounds for $\AND$ from bounds on nonconstant $0$-absorbing circuits in nilpotent algebras, and vice-versa.
+We are further going to discuss how known results about $\CC[m]$-circuits correspond to known results about nilpotent algebras: the fact that for primes $p$, $\CC[p]$-circuits of bounded depth cannot compute $\AND$, corresponds for instance to the result that finite nilpotent algebras of prime power size have only nonconstant $0$-absorbing polynomial operations up to some arity~\cite{berman-blok}.
+The fact that Conjecture~\ref{conj:CCcircuits} holds for $\MOD_p$-$\MOD_q$ circuits~\cite{barrington-NUDFA} was essentially reproven in the language of nilpotent algebras in~\cite{IdziakKrzaczkowskiKawalek}.